-The Female Brain and other, similarly popular books marshal scientific studies to shore up generalizations about the male versus female brain – claims that girls are better at recognizing emotions, for example, or that boys are hardwired for aggression.
+These and many other, similarly popular books marshal scientific studies to shore up generalizations about the male versus female brain — claims that girls are better at recognizing emotions, for example, or that boys are hardwired for aggression.
 Such generalizations are delicious fare for popular media and have been echoed in magazine articles and on websites (including an article formerly published here).
 As a result, these claims have filtered into the collective consciousness.
 It’s common to hear parents and educators make generalizations about girls’ and boys’ brains, and the way the differences between them are reflected in behavior, learning, and development.

-The only problem with these generalizations is that they aren’t substantiated by the scientific evidence — or, at least, they aren’t as true as the “sex difference evangelists” — as Slate calls Brizendine and others who share her approach — imply.
+The problem with these generalizations is that they aren’t fully substantiated by the scientific evidence — or, at least, they aren’t as true as the “sex difference evangelists” — as Slate calls Brizendine and others who share her approach — imply.

-Girls’ and boys’ brains: Not so different afterall
+Girls’ and boys’ brains: Not so different after all

 Brizendine and the other sex difference evangelists are fond of the words “innate” and “hardwired,” and employ them over and over in their work.
 Girls are innately more relational, for example, or boys are hardwired to be competitive.

-But neuroscientist Lise Eliot, who combed years of research on brain differences for her recent book, Pink Brain, Blue Brain, found scant evidence of innate qualities or hard-wiring in the brains of girls or boys: “What I found, after an exhaustive search, was surprisingly little solid evidence of sex differences in children’s brains,” she writes.
+But neuroscientist Lise Eliot, who combed years of research on brain differences for her 2014 book, Pink Brain, Blue Brain, found scant evidence of innate qualities or hard-wiring in the brains of girls or boys: “What I found, after an exhaustive search, was surprisingly little solid evidence of sex differences in children’s brains,” she writes.

 In adult brains, according to Eliot, there are larger differences between males and females, but even in adults these differences are small.
 Eliot and many other brain scientists agree that, instead of saying men are from Mars, women are from Venus, it’s more accurate to say that men are from North Dakota, women are from South Dakota.